Wrongful conviction of David Camm: Discovery of a second suspect

 In early 2005, the defense asked that DNA from two unknown persons found on the sweatshirt at the crime scene be run through CODIS again.
 Defense lawyers claim the prosecution refused until they were finally compelled to by a court order.
-A match was found for the male DNA and it was discovered that that particular DNA sample was never run prior to the first trial despite assurances from the prosecutor that the sample had been analyzed and returned no matches.
+A match was found for the male DNA and it was discovered that particular DNA sample was never run prior to the first trial despite assurances from the prosecutor that the sample had been analyzed and returned no matches.

-Charles Boney, a convicted felon from nearby New Albany was identified as the owner of the sweatshirt.
+Charles Boney, a convicted felon from nearby New Albany, was identified as the owner of the sweatshirt.
 He was out on parole at the time of the crime, having been convicted of committing a series of armed attacks on women, several of them involving the theft of shoes.
 The most recent attack was the armed robbery and attempted abduction of three women at gunpoint.

 In some cases, there was evidence of stalking; some of Boney's previous victims had reported receiving harassing phone calls for a couple of months prior to the attacks asking them what they were wearing and if they were wearing high-heeled shoes.
 He had previously admitted to police that he had a foot fetish, a detail he later discussed with numerous news outlets.
 This detail was suspicious to the defense: Kim Camm's shoes were removed and lined up neatly on top of the vehicle in the midst of a messy crime scene.
 Kim had a series of bruises and abrasions to the top of both of her feet.
 Boney was interviewed and took a polygraph, in which he was determined to be deceptive.
 He denied any involvement, claiming that he donated the sweatshirt to charity and was cleared as a suspect.
 Two weeks later, his palm print was discovered on Kim's vehicle and he was arrested.

 The other DNA sample was later identified as belonging to Mala Singh Mattingly, Boney's then-girlfriend.

 It was discovered after his arrest that Stan Faith, the prosecutor in Camm's first trial, was Boney's attorney.
 During questioning, Boney asked to be represented by Faith but was told it was a conflict of interest.
 Boney admits to having discussed the case with Faith prior to becoming a suspect in the case.
 When asked about the failure of his office to identify Boney, Faith denied any intentional wrongdoing stating: "I regret it.
 I deeply regret it, but the myth that's growing out of this is false."